-Learn how to take professional-quality photographs using the same tricks today’s top photographers use (surprisingly, it’s easier than you’d think)!
+Learn how to take professional-quality photographs when you travel, using the same tricks today’s top photographers use!

 6 x 9in

 I have read several photography books by this author, and, in my experience, Scott Kelby does not disappoint.
 I’m looking forward to reading his take on travel photography.
 His introductory chapter he tells of a research website where a “worldwide community of serious photographers“ give tips on good shooting locations around the world.
 What a great tip!
 Like I said, Kelby exceeds expectations.
 I think it would be fun to explore this site even if one is not traveling :-).

 So, the author continues to come up with ideas for travel photography that I don’t recall seeing in other books I’ve read on the same subject: for example, he tells us to log onto stock photo websites to get some ideas of what to shoot in specific places.
 Not that we want to precisely duplicate other photos, but to give us ideas of where to hang out and when to shoot.
 Kelby is making much of the preparation stage for trips and I think he’s right.
 I know that it helps in nature photography to know where the birds hang out, and which species are there each season.
 Much more likely to score some keepers that way.